 - Increasing awareness of nonprofits and social enterprises as social and economic drivers

-- Supporting nonprofits and social enterprises to develop an inclusive workplace
+- Supporting community sector organizations including nonprofits and social enterprises to develop an inclusive workplace

 - Facilitating collaboration through a network approach that connects nonprofit organizations to each other and business and government